elsampsa/valkka-examples/docs/intro.rst

 With Valkka, you can create complex pipings ("filtergraphs") of media streams from the camera, to screen, machine vision subroutines, to disk, to the net, etc.  The code runs at the cpp level with threads, thread-safe queues, mutexes, semaphores, etc.  All those gory details are hidden from the API user that programs filtergraphs at the python level only.
 Valkka can also share frames between python processes (and from there, with OpenCV, TensorFlow, etc.)

-If you got interested, we recommend that you do the :ref:`tutorial<tutorial>`, and use it together with the :ref:`PyQt testsuite<testsuite>` as a starting point for your own projects.
+If you got interested, we recommend that you do the :ref:`tutorial<tutorial>`, and use it together with the :ref:`PyQt testsuite<testsuite>`, and `the example project <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_ as starting points for your own project.

 This manual has a special emphasis for Qt and OpenCV.
 You can create video streaming applications using PyQt: streaming video to widgets, and connect the signals from your machine vision subprograms to the Qt signal/slot system - and beyond.